-As the post COVID world unfolds in front of us, the Businesses and employees have to face certain challenges and adapt to evolve amidst these crises.
+As the post COVID world unfolds in front of us, businesses and employees have to face certain challenges and adapt to evolve amidst these crises.

 They answered queries about key areas concerning the workforce and also to the participants’ questions, later on, adding to the discussion.
-Below we’ve highlighted some of the excellent insights throughout the webinar.
+We will be learning about the right recruitment strategies from these webinar insights below.

 Shifting interest in skillset post COVID

-Associating to the current situation Charu highlighted the evolving demand for certain key skills that would be sought after by organisations.
+Associating to the new normal situation, Charu highlighted the evolving demand for certain key skills that would be sought after by organisations.

 - With more organisations embracing remote work culture, virtual team collaboration has become imminent.